 Recognizing human emotions and responding appropriately has the potential to radically change the way we interact with technology.
 However, to train machines to sensibly detect and recognize human emotions, we need valid emotion ground truths.
 We face a fundamental challenge concerning temporal resolution in emotion elicitation and measurement: even though emotions, whether microexpressions or bodily changes, are in continuous flux and can be measured, self-reports do not have the same temporal resolution.
 Several factors contribute to this temporal resolution mismatch, including different awareness levels across individuals; non-linearity in time perception; and how emotions themselves alter time perception.

-In this workshop, we address this challenge of Momentary Emotion Elicitation and Capture (MEEC) from individuals, continuously and in real-time, without adversely affecting user experience.
-The goals for this first edition of the one-day CHI 2020 workshop are:
+In this 2nd virtual workshop, we address this challenge of Momentary Emotion Elicitation and Capture (MEEC) from individuals, continuously and in real-time, without adversely affecting user experience.
+The goals for this second edition of the virtual CHI 2021 workshop are:

-- Create a taxonomy of when and where to apply an elicitation method
+- Create mappings of when to apply an elicitation method

 How to Participate